open-voice-interoperability/website/site/content/contact/_index.md

       industries.
 Contact us to discuss your opportunities.
   - heading: Media
     text: >-
       The news is out.
 Open voice is needed – and now.
-OVN will happily provide information, quotes and resources to media journalists and bloggers.
+OVN is happy to provide information, quotes and resources to media journalists and bloggers.
 ---
 Ready to get involved?
 Your ideas, questions, and feedback are valuable to us.